Founded: 9th April, 1967 (First time), 1st June, 1974 (Second time)

 Headquarters: India-Myanmar Border

-Active Regions: Northern Rakhine State and Kayin State.
+Active Territories: Northern Rakhine State and Kayin State.

 The Arakan Liberation Party/Army (ALP/ALA) adheres to the policy “The enemy weapons are our weapons”.
 The group signed a state-level ceasefire on April 5th, 2012 and was one of the groups that signed the Nationwide Ceasefire Agreement (NCA) on October 15th, 2015 with the U Thein Sein administration.
 The ALP/ALA participated in the Myanmar peace process along with 10 other ethnic armed groups.